 • An absence management policy: A good absence management policy will involve managing sickness absence, unauthorised absence, and authorised absence.

-• Effective communication: Effective communication is essential to managing employee absences effectively.
-This includes communicating the absence policy to employees, as well as keeping managers and HR updated on any changes or updates to the policy, with clear procedures related to how to inform employees of these changes.
+• Effective communication: Effective communication is essential to managing employee absences.
+This includes communicating the absence policy to employees, keeping managers and HR updated on any changes to the policy, and clear procedures related to how to inform employees of any changes.

-Without a clear policy, it can be difficult to manage absences effectively, which can lead to a number of problems.
-By taking the time to invest in absence management strategies, you can ensure that you are reaping all the benefits of an absence management system.
+Without a clear policy, it can be difficult to manage absences effectively.
+By taking the time to invest in absence management strategies, you are positively influencing your workforce.

 What are the Benefits of an Absence Management System?